 Looking for carefully sequenced NGSS-aligned courses to deepen your content knowledge and instructional practices?

-DePaul University’s MS in Science Education currently has space in its Fall 2016 cohort for in-service K-12 teachers.
+MS in Science Education is designed for in-service K-12 teachers.
 Cohort members will benefit from a 25% tuition discount for all twelve graduate-level courses (48 credit hours).
 Complete your master's in two years through this cohort-based program with small class sizes designed specifically for teachers.